cornwallis105/domestication-mod/README.md

 - Citizenship rights and policies within the subject will be somewhat restricted, and most pops will be switched over to Residency citizenship.

 Other features:
-- Beeple species portrait. - Bee portrait credit to Hirvia, Alexthe666 & ⑧ ҠƗ₱ɗєҠƗ₱.ᵉˣᵉ [⇄]
+- Custom icon art by Miss_Praxis.
+Ser work is seriously amazing.
 - 2 Affini Compact flag symbols. - Art credit to GlitchyRobo
-- Technology art for Haustoric Implant credit to Miss_Praxis
+- Beeple species portrait. - Bee portrait credit to Hirvia, Alexthe666 & ⑧ ҠƗ₱ɗєҠƗ₱.ᵉˣᵉ [⇄]

 In addition, I have included my takes on the Affini Compact and Terran Accord civilizations.
 Neither of these in-game representations should be considered canon.
 - To use these civs, copy the contents of \custom_civs\user_empire_designs.txt into your user_empire_designs.txt file.